-Choosing the best motherboard for gaming (or best board for another type of PC task) is a key step in your system build, even though things like CPUs and graphics cards get more attention.
-Every part of your PC plugs in to to your motherboard.
-Its form factor (ATX, E-ATS, ITX, etc.) will dictate the size of the PC case you'll need to use.
-And a board's socket and chipset will limit which processors you can install.
+Choosing the best motherboard for gaming (or really the best board for another type of computing task) is an essential step in your system build, even though things like CPUs and graphics cards usually get more attention.
+Essentially, every part of your PC plugs into your motherboard.
+Its form factor (ATX, E-ATX, Mini ITX, etc.) will dictate the size of the PC case you'll need to use.
+And a board's socket and chipset will determine which processors you can install.

-If you’re not sure which motherboard chipset you’re after when choosing the best gaming motherboard, or you have other questions that aren't addressed here, you can visit our motherboard basics page and our motherboard buying guide features to help narrow down your shopping options.
+If you’re unsure which motherboard chipset you’re after when choosing the best gaming motherboard, or you have other questions that aren't addressed here, you can visit our motherboard basics page and our motherboard buying guide features to help narrow down your options.

-The picks below start with recent Intel motherboards (with AMD motherboards further down), including the best gaming motherboards designed for Intel's latest 12th Gen "Alder Lake" and upcoming Raptor Lake CPUs, as well as older 11th Gen "Rocket Lake" and older "Comet Lake" processors.
+The picks below start with recent Intel motherboards (with AMD motherboards further down), including the best gaming motherboards designed for Intel's latest 12th Gen "Alder Lake" and upcoming Raptor Lake CPUs, as well as older 11th Gen "Rocket Lake" and "Comet Lake" processors.
 You'll find our recommendations for the best motherboards for Z690, B660, H610 and Z590 here (with Z790 on the way soon), as well as Intel's aging high-end desktop (HEDT) LGA-2066 socket and X299 chipset, supporting the X-Series and Extreme line of processors.

 Quick Motherboard Shopping Tips